HL7/davinci-crd/input/pagecontent/implementation.md

 ### Availability
 <a name="FHIR-48625"> </a>
-<p class="modified-content">While CRD availability isn't mission critical, outages will negatively impact both provider and payer healthcare experiences.
-CRD servers <b>SHOULD</b> strive to achieve a minimum of 3-9s availability for their services and strive to provide at least some level of useful response to CRD clients even if some of their back-end systems are unavailable.</p>
+<p class="modified-content" markdown="1">While CRD availability is not mission critical, outages will negatively impact both provider and payer healthcare experiences.
+CRD servers **SHOULD** strive to achieve a minimum of 3-9s availability for their services and strive to provide at least some level of useful response to CRD clients even if some of their back-end systems are unavailable.</p>

 ### Limitations on Accuracy